1. Home

 Washing machine 425 2.25 hours

-Note: The table above is designed to show typical kWh consumption for home appliances and electronics.
+Note: The table above shows typical kWh consumption for home appliances and electronics.
 Actual kWh will vary by appliance make, model, efficiency, and age.

-In the United States, the average home consumes approximately 900 kWh of electricity each month to power appliances, lights, and other electronics.
-However, electricity bill consumption varies for every homeowner and is primarily impacted by the size of the home, efficiency of appliances, time of year, and ongoing energy habits.
+In the US, the average home consumes approximately 900 kWh of electricity each month to power appliances, lights, and other electronics.
+However, consumption varies for every homeowner and is primarily impacted by the size of the home, efficiency of appliances, time of year, and ongoing energy habits.

 How many kWh per day is normal?

-Knowing the average American home consumes around 10,800 kWh annually, roughly 29.5 kWh could be considered normal on any given day of the year.
-Nationally, kWh consumption is typically highest during the summer and winter months, which is largely attributed to the power required to run electric heating and cooling systems.
+Since the average American home consumes around 10,800 kWh annually, roughly 29.5 kWh could be considered normal on any given day of the year.
+Electricity consumption is typically highest during the winter and summer months, because of the power required for heating and cooling.

-Daily kWh consumption also varies heavily throughout different states and regions, mainly driven by climate considerations.
+Daily kWh consumption also varies heavily by state and region, mainly driven by climate.
 The highest averages for home electricity use in the US can be found all across the hot and humid South, including high daily consumption rates (>35 kWh per day) in Alabama, Mississippi, Louisiana, and surrounding states.

 How do you calculate cost per kWh?

 To calculate the kWh rate you pay for electricity, simply divide your total utility bill (minus any flat fees or taxes) by your total power consumption.
-The kWh rate your utility charges may also be displayed next to the consumption recorded on your electricity bill.
+The kWh rate your utility charges will also be listed somewhere on the bill.

 In some parts of the country, electricity rates will vary throughout the day, week, and year.
-Known as TOU rates or demand-based pricing, utilities with these cost models will charge higher rates for kWh consumption during peak billing hours, which usually occur in the late afternoon and early evening.
-To reduce spending within these billing structures, homeowners can shift heavy electric loads from high-wattage appliances outside of peak demand hours.
+Known as TOU rates or demand-based pricing, utilities with these cost models charge higher rates for kWh consumption during peak billing hours, which usually occur in the late afternoon and early evening.
+Homeowners can shift heavy electric loads from high-wattage appliances outside of peak demand hours to save a bit of money.

 Average cost per kWh in the US